tanskudaa/pianosouls/README.md

   - Transforming your digital piano into four distinct gamepads for split-screen multiplayer
   - Anything you can imagine

 pianosouls supports inputs from all 16 MIDI channels and, in theory, any arbitary number of virtual gamepads.
-Configuration supports musical notation and the application detects chords when they are played.
+Configuration supports musical notation and the application detects chords when played.

 MIDI Control Change functionality has not yet been implemented but is work in progress.
 This means sliders and knobs aren't yet registered by pianosouls, which makes the program not ideal for simulator games at it's current state.